Perfect Angel: Commercial reception

 Epic released Perfect Angel in June 1974, one month before Wonder's Fulfillingness' First Finale hit the record stores.
 While the album represented Riperton's eclectic musical directions, it posed a marketing dilemma with the label: is she a rock, soul or pop singer?
 As for radio, "Reasons", the first single, was embraced by the rock stations, but R&B radio weren't too keen on the hard-rocking guitar work heard on the disc.
 "Every Time He Comes Around" and "Seeing You This Way" hit a similar brick wall.

 Sales started slow, and Epic was ready to move on to the next project However, a few MOR (Middle Of the Road) radio stations were playing "Lovin' You" as an album cut.
 Riperton and Rudolph heard this and asked Epic to give the song a shot as a single release.
 The label agreed and "Lovin' You" was on 45 in November 1974.

 The single made a slow three-month climb to #1 on the pop charts in April (#3 R&B), thanks to an intense promotional schedule (her TV appearances on American Bandstand and Soul Train aired the same Saturday afternoon) and several in-person concert appearances.
 The album went Gold on the strength of "Lovin' You" and remains the only Gold Album in Riperton's career.
 Minnie Riperton was finally revered as the "lady with the high voice and flowers in her hair".
 The album also featured the song "Every Time He Comes Around", with Deniece Williams singing the background vocals.

 Critical reception

 Marcus J. Moore of Pitchfork praised the album saying, "Perfect Angel caught lightning in a bottle, and presented Riperton at her creative apex.
 Riperton set a precedent for artists like Erykah Badu and Moses Sumney, whose respective strains of soul and folk draw a direct line to her free-spirited ethos."

-With a B, Robert Christgau of the Village Voice found Riperton, "improves herself here.
+Robert Christgau found that Riperton "improves herself here.
 Abandoning mannered abruptness and pseudopsychedelic melodrama, she achieves a sensuous spirituality that may be overdomesticated but at least seems real-life."

-Ron Wynn of Allmusic in 4/5 stars review declared, "Perfect Angel is the best Minnie Riperton album."
+Ron Wynn of AllMusic declared, "Perfect Angel is the best Minnie Riperton album."

 Daryl Easlea of the BBC proclaimed, "Perfect Angel is one of the most joyous soul-rock hybrids ever released...Showcasing her five-octave range, Perfect Angel is infused with the hanging loose at home vibe of the era...It's bucolic, laid back, freewheeling and a pleasure from start to finish."